jradavenport/jradavenport.github.io/media.md

 show_in_nav: true
 ---

 Here is a list of media coverage, which I try to keep relatively up to date.
-For press or speaking inquiries, please reach out on email or twitter.
+For press or speaking inquiries, please reach out on email or [Twitter](https://twitter.com/jradavenport).

 *updated 2022.05.08*